Phonon-mediated superconductivity in doped monolayer materials: Graphene numerical results

 \subsection{Solutions of the gap equation}

-To contain the divergences of the effective electronic potential, we introduce an energy cutoff \(\Lambda = 5 \; \mathrm{eV}\) in the potential.
-Solving the linearized self-consistent equation \eqref{eq_gapEquation}, we obtain the Brillouin zone gap structure at the critical temperature \(T_c\) for which the superconducting instability occurs.
-This is shown in Fig.~\ref{fig_numResults} in the absence of Coulomb interaction, where the superconducting gap at a given point is given by the color of the dot at the given position in the Brillouin zone.
-Choosing the points for which we solve the gap equation, the regions around the Fermi surface are particularly important, and therefore, we have a much larger density of points there.
+To contain the divergences of the effective electronic potential, we introduce an energy cutoff \(\Lambda = 6 \; \mathrm{eV}\) in the potential.
+Solving the linearized self-consistent equation \eqref{eq_gapEquation} in the full Brillouin zone as discussed in Appendix \ref{sec_appendix_numericalDetails}, we obtain the gap structure at the critical temperature \(T_c\) for which the superconducting instability occurs.
+This is shown in Fig.~\ref{fig_numResults}, where the superconducting gap at a given point is given by color.
 The gap equation solution shows that the gap has a given sign within the attractive region of the Brillouin zone for incoming momenta at or close to the Fermi surface.
-Outside this region, the gap changes sign, and subsequently decays to zero far away from the Fermi surface.
-Considering the gap amplitude along the Fermi surface furthermore shows that, although the Fermi surface itself is anisotropic for the given doping, the gap is constant along the Fermi surface.
+Outside this region, the gap changes sign, and subsequently decays to a roughly constant value far away from the Fermi surface.
+Furthermore, the gap has modulations of the same order as \(\lambda_\mathbf{k}\) along the Fermi surface.

+The critical temperature is shown as function of doping in Fig.~\ref{fig_tempDependence}(a).
+As expected, the critical temperature increases rapidly with increasing doping due to the increasing electron-phonon coupling strength.

-Turning on a finite Coulomb interaction, the gap equation solution is shown in Fig.~\ref{fig_numResults_coulomb}.
-The gap amplitude becomes finite far away from the Fermi surface, as seen both in the Brillouin zone gap profile and in the gap profile perpendicular to the Fermi surface (orange).
-Furthermore, the Coulomb potential introduces modulations of the superconducting gap on the Fermi surface (green).
-A finite Coulomb interaction also decreases the critical temperature significantly, even for rather small interaction strengths.
-This is shown in Fig.~\ref{fig_critTemperatureDependence}, which shows the dependence of the critical temperature on the overall Coulomb interaction strength represented by the on-site interaction \(u_0\).
-The data points from the solution of the gap equation have been fitted to the simple functional form that is expected from the Anderson-Morel model~\cite{Morel1962}, as discussed in Appendix \ref{sec_appendix_Anderson-Morel}.
+The presence of Coulomb interaction decreases the critical temperature significantly.
+This is shown in Fig.~\ref{fig_tempDependence}(b), which shows the dependence of the critical temperature on the on-site Coulomb repulsion strength \(u_0\).
+The data points from the solution of the gap equation have been fitted to the simple functional form that is expected from the Morel-Anderson model~\cite{Morel1962}, as discussed in Appendix \ref{sec_appendix_Morel-Anderson}.